aseglorstw/URDF2mesh/README.md

 3. ``urdfpy 0.0.22``
 4. ``trimesh 3.16.4``

-if you have all these libraries with correct versions, clone this repository:
+If you have all the required libraries with the correct versions installed, you can clone this repository:

 ``git clone https://github.com/aseglorstw/URDF2mesh.git``

 # Usage
-1. Prepare your urdf file.
-Its paths to mesh files should be only absolute.
+1. Prepare your URDF file.
+Ensure that all paths to mesh files in the URDF are specified as absolute paths.
+2. Execute the script using the following command:  `` python3 urdf2mesh.py --urdf_path /path/to/urdf/file ``.
+3. The resulting .obj file will be saved in the "meshes_extracted" directory.

 # References
 1. https://github.com/ctu-vras/monoforce